nf-core/website/markdown/tutorials/dsl2_modules_tutorial.md

 Using [nf-core tools](https://nf-co.re/tools) is the best way to adhere to the guidelines, without worrying too much and writing things from scratch.
 On the website you can find more details about [installation](https://nf-co.re/tools#installation), and all functionalities for [modules](https://nf-co.re/tools#modules).

+### Test Data

+Even before beginning the development of a module, you should identify a small dataset you can use to test its functionality.
+Ideally, the dataset is existing already and can be shared with other test workflows for other modules.

+> :recycle: This is in active development, keep an eye for available test data [here](https://github.com/nf-core/modules/tree/master/tests/data) and how to access them using a config file (see this [change](https://github.com/nf-core/modules/pull/365)).

+---
 ## Fork the Modules Repo and branch

 The first step, to contribute a module to the community repository is to fork *nf-core modules into your own account or organisation.
 To do this, you should click on the top-right of the nf-core modules repository, and choose "fork" as shown in the figure below.